Rialto is a heart wrenching but unexpectedly problematic drama about an older man’s encounters with a young, male prostitute.

 And so, Rialto resides complacently within a distinct and peculiar subgenre.
 Rialto’s story of struggling to reconcile with one’s masculinity, vulnerability, and emotional stability, can resonate in small moments, but it’s too often marred by how little its central characters move away from their selfishness and cowardice.
 When it isn’t crippled by these issues, Rialto soars as an actors’ film.
 It’s worth a watch just for Tom Glynn-Carney and Tom Vaughan-Lawlor’s performances, and also, to see how far these types of films have come.

-Rialto will be released in UK cinemas on October 2, 2020.
+Rialto was released in UK cinemas by Breakout Pictures on October 2, 2020.